lichess-org/lila-openingexplorer/README.md

 4. Run the server with the chosen options:

    ```
-   ulimit -n 131072 && EXPLORER_LOG=lila_openingexplorer=info cargo run --release -- --db-compaction-readahead
+   ulimit -n 131072 && EXPLORER_LOG=lila_openingexplorer=info cargo run --release --bin lila-openingexplorer -- --db-compaction-readahead
    ```

+> [!WARNING]
-:warning: In a production environment, administrative endpoints must be protected using a reverse proxy.
+> In a production environment, administrative endpoints must be
+> protected using a reverse proxy.
-It's best to whitelist only `/masters`, `/lichess`, and `/player`.
+> It's best to whitelist only `/masters`, `/lichess`, and `/player`.

 ### Import games